MdRezaulKarim-AUT/https-md-rezaul-karim.github.io-/README.md

 # Md Rezaul Karim

-Auckland CBD, New Zealand
+**Auckland CBD, New Zealand**
 📞 020 456 5156
 ✉️ rezaul.karim.nsu@gmail.com

 ---

-## Professional Summary
+## Profile

-Reliable and detail-oriented professional with over 10 years of experience in a high-standard international banking environment, now transitioning into hands-on maintenance and practical work.
-Known for strong problem-solving skills, attention to detail, and a disciplined work ethic.
-Highly motivated to learn practical maintenance skills and contribute to maintaining premium hospitality standards in a team-oriented environment.
+Reliable and detail-oriented professional with over 10 years of experience in a high-standards international banking environment (HSBC).
+Currently transitioning into hands-on, practical roles within hospitality and facilities maintenance.
+Known for strong work ethic, adaptability, and a willingness to learn new technical skills.
+Motivated to contribute to a premium, sustainability-focused environment such as The Hotel Britomart.

 ---

-## Key Skills
+## Core Skills

-- General Maintenance Support (entry-level)
-- Preventative Maintenance Assistance
-- Minor Repairs & Basic Troubleshooting
-- Painting & General Upkeep (learning and practice-based)
-- Strong Attention to Detail
+- Attention to detail & quality control
-- Health & Safety Awareness
+- Problem solving in fast-paced environments
+- Preventative maintenance mindset
-- Time Management & Reliability
+- Time management & reliability
-- Customer Service Mindset
-- Team Collaboration
+- Team collaboration (multicultural teams)
-- Adaptability & Willingness to Learn
+- Customer service & stakeholder handling
+- Health, safety, and compliance awareness
+- Quick learner with strong adaptability

 ---

 ## Professional Experience

 ### Banking Operations & Trade Finance Professional
-**HSBC, Bangladesh**
+**HSBC** — Bangladesh
-*2014 – 2025*
+*2014 – 2024*

-- Maintained strict operational accuracy and compliance in a high-pressure environment
+- Maintained strict operational and compliance standards in a highly regulated environment
-- Identified discrepancies and resolved issues efficiently under tight deadlines
+- Identified errors, discrepancies, and operational risks with precision
-- Coordinated with multiple teams to ensure smooth daily operations
+- Coordinated across departments to resolve time-sensitive issues efficiently
+- Managed multiple priorities under pressure while meeting deadlines
-- Demonstrated reliability, consistency, and accountability over long-term employment
+- Demonstrated consistent reliability and professionalism over a decade

-- Developed strong documentation, reporting, and process-control discipline
-- Applied structured problem-solving skills transferable to maintenance and operational roles
+*Transferable strengths developed:* accuracy, accountability, documentation discipline, and process improvement.

 ---

-## Community & Volunteering Experience

-**Community Volunteer – Auckland**
-*Ongoing*

-- Actively involved in community-based initiatives and volunteer activities
-- Demonstrates strong sense of responsibility, teamwork, and local engagement
-- Comfortable working with people from diverse cultural backgrounds
+## Career Transition Focus

+Actively transitioning into **hands-on maintenance and facilities support work**, with strong interest in:

+- Painting and surface maintenance
+- Minor repairs and basic building upkeep
+- Preventative maintenance tasks
+- Supporting senior tradespeople
+- Maintaining high presentation standards in hospitality settings

+Motivated to learn through on-the-job training and practical experience.

 ---

-## Education

-**Master’s Degree – Climate Change & Development**
-*Completed*

-**Bachelor’s Degree – Finance & Marketing**
-*Completed*
+## Volunteering & Community Involvement

+**Community Volunteer** — Auckland
+- Actively involved in various local community initiatives
+- Demonstrates commitment, teamwork, and service mindset

 ---

-## Availability & Work Preferences
+## Availability & Work Ethic

 - Available for **part-time work**
-- Flexible with **rotating shifts**, weekends, and public holidays
+- Flexible with **rotating shifts, weekends, and public holidays**
+- Comfortable working independently or as part of a team
-- Comfortable with physically active and hands-on work
+- Physically fit and willing to perform hands-on tasks
-- Eager to learn from experienced maintenance and trades professionals

 ---

-## Personal Attributes
+## Personal Strengths

-- Strong work ethic and punctuality
+- Strong sense of responsibility
-- Practical, safety-conscious approach to tasks
-- Positive attitude and coachable mindset
-- Takes pride in maintaining high standards
+- Pride in completing tasks to a high standard
+- Respectful, punctual, and dependable
+- Genuine interest in sustainability and quality environments

 ---

 ## References

-Available upon request
+Available upon request.